devjldp/CodeInstitute_Project1/README.md

 * The menu displayed on mobile size appeared centered without alignment, displaying an untidy appearance.
 It has been fixed by aligning the text to the left.
 W* hen we are on the services page, the link is not displayed as active.
 The error was that the "active" class was missing.
 * It is presumed that Chrome developer tools is in general not as accurate as the physical devices.
 In several cases what was displayed on the responsiveness testing in Chrome development tools was not exactly as appeared on actual devices so changes were always checked on actual devices for final approval.
+* The hover effect is missing on the social network links.
+It was added in the stylesheet.

 # Credits